Dragorn421/ACMV/README.md

 ## How to setup
 ### Modify files
 You need an API key provided by Riot Games and an access to a database.
-Use these to complete the base.php file in the include directory.
+Complete the base.php file in the include directory with the right database access.
-You need to replace `ABSOLUTE path to ACMV root folder here` in `cleancache.php` and `updatestaticdata.php` by the **absolute** path leading to the folder where ACMV files are.
+You need to replace `/var/www/brallos.tk/lol/acmv/` in `cleancache.php` and `updatestaticdata.php` by the **absolute** path leading to the folder where ACMV files are.
 You need to because otherwise php executed from CRON wouldn't be in the right working directory.
 **Note that the absolute path you put *must* end with a file separator, or it won't work.**